davidbuhler-zz/java-gwt-gxt-file-reader/README.md

 ## Reading a CSV and Displaying the Results in a UI

 ##About
-This is a small application to evaluate using Sencha's GXT library with GWT.
+This is Java widget to evaluate using Sencha's GXT library on top of GWT.
 The application allows a user to upload a CSV and display the results.
 I've included the CSV used for evaluation purposes.

 ##Required Libs
 1. commons-fileupload-1.2.2.jar